Fresh flowers always make the perfect gift. It is a simple way to speak the language of love and the world has acclaimed it for centuries.

 Their inverted teardrop shape looks impressive against wedding gowns and is ideal for high-end wedding ceremonies as well as casual or themed wedding parties.

 Waterfall bouquets are usually made in a hand-tied style using floral foams, wires, and ribbons to hold the bunch of blooms in place.
 However, to ease handling you can also place them in a decorative holder as it will maximize their elegance even more.

 All types of flowers can be used in making the ultimate waterfall bouquet.
 Make sure that your florist includes bold and vibrant blooms such as garden roses, lilies, dahlias, and a bunch of hyacinths to the mix.

 The unique thing about posy bouquets is that they feature very little to no greenery.
-Round blooms such as peonies, gerbera daisies, roses, dahlias, ranunculus, and the likes are the perfect fit for this type of bridal bouquets.
+Round blooms such as peonies, gerbera daisies, roses, dahlias, ranunculus, and the like are the perfect fit for this type of bridal bouquet.